stmilne/icds_docs/docs/handling-data/file-storage.md

 ### Solution to common quota issues in home

-Many user level config files and package libraries are stored in the home directory by default.
+Many user-level configuration files and package libraries are stored in the home directory by default.
 Large package libraries can quickly overwhelm the home quota and cause out of space errors.
-This commonly occurs with directories such a
+This commonly occurs with directories such as

  - `.local` - used by Python to store user installed packages
  - `.comsol` - used by Comsol